gfidone/COSMOS/README.md

 COSMOS (COunterfactual Simulations of MOderation Strategies) is an Online Social Network (OSN) simulator based on the Agent-Based Modeling (ABM) framework and powered with a Large Language Model (LLM).
 Differently from other OSN simulators, COSMOS is designed for evaluating the effectiveness of content moderation strategies on the toxic behavior emerging from users' socio-psychological traits and their social interplay.

 ### Why COSMOS?
-Assessing if a content moderation strategy is successfull or not can be challenging, for three reasons:
+Assessing if a content moderation strategy is successfull or not can be challenging, for at least three reasons:

 1. The API restrictions imposed by private platforms prevent the collection of large amounts of evidence;
 2. Toxic behavior is (fortunately) unfrequent;